Hauraki District Council water meters are read approximately every six months by our meter readers and from these readings we produce your account.

 The figures in red are parts of cubic metres.
 They are useful to assess the amount of water used over a short period of time, for example if you are checking for leakage overnight.

-If your water meter is of a type that you cannot understand please contact us for assistance.
+If you cannot understand your water meter please contact us for assistance.

 If you read your water meter last thing at night and then first thing in the morning you can calculate how much water is being lost through leakage.
 Remember not to use any water during the night.